-The Contractor’s maximum aggregate liability for all contractual penalties under the Contract will not exceed twenty-five percent (25%) of the Contract Price.
-Without prejudice to other rights of the Customer according to this Contract, if, in the aggregate, the contractual penalties under this Contract reach twenty-five percent (25%) of the Contract Price, the Customer has the right to withdraw from the Contract in accordance with Clause 40.1.
+The Contractor’s maximum aggregate liability for all contractual penalties under the Contract will not exceed fifteen percent (15%) of the Contract Price.
+Without prejudice to other rights of the Customer according to this Contract, if, in the aggregate, the contractual penalties under this Contract reach fifteen percent (15%) of the Contract Price, the Customer has the right to withdraw from the Contract in accordance with Clause 40.1.

+Payment of the penalty for delay to perform contractual obligations by the Contractor as described in this Clause 37 (Contractual Penalties) shall be considered full and final settlement of damages due to delay, ruling out further claims for compensation of damages due to delay; nevertheless, this is without prejudice to the liability of the Contractor to the extent specified in Clause 35.4 (liability for damages connected to a reduction or disallowance of the intended subsidy within the Subsidy Program) that shall remain unaffected and the Customer may claim such damages against the Contractor in the full amount (i.e. also in the amount exceeding the potentially related contractual penalties hereof).
+Payment by the Contractor of the penalty for non-achievement of technical parameters as described in this Clause 37 (Contractual Penalties) shall be considered full and final settlement of damages due to non-achievement of technical parameters, ruling out further claims for compensation of such damages.

-3735.437FORCE MAJEURE
+FORCE MAJEURE

 Either Party of the Contract shall be released from its liability for non-fulfilment of its contractual obligations in part or entirely if and insofar the fulfilment of contractual obligation has been delayed, hindered, interfered with or prevented by Force Majeure, subject to following conditions:

 If a Force Majeure situation arises, the Party so affected shall promptly notify the other Party in writing of such condition and the cause thereof and of cease of Force Majeure as well.
 Unless otherwise directed by the Customer in writing, the Contractor shall continue to perform its obligations under the Contract as far as is reasonably practicable (if possible, at all) and shall seek all reasonable alternative means for performance not prevented by the Force Majeure event.
-At the request of the other Party the affected Party shall prove the occurrence of Force Majeure by certificate of an independent authority, if applicable.
+At the request of the other Party the affected Party shall prove the occurrence of Force Majeure by certificate of an independent authority, if applicable, or by other adequate means.

 In case circumstances of Force Majeure have been continuing for longer than four (4) months, the Customer and the Contractor will meet and strive to agree on a mutually acceptable solution.
 However, in such case, no Party shall be considered in default of the Contract by simple virtue of four (4) months passing, as long as the Force Majeure event continues.